frej/otp/erts/emulator/internal_doc/beam_makeops.md

 following symbols by using the `-D` option on the command line for **beam\_makeops**.

-* `NO_FPE_SIGNALS` - 1 if FPE signals are not enable in runtime system,
-0 otherwise.
 * `USE_VM_PROBES` - 1 if the runtime system is compiled to use VM probes (support for dtrace or systemtap), 0 otherwise.

 ### Defining external generic instructions ###